Kurento/kurento/doc-kurento/source/dev/writing_documentation.rst

 Sphinx documentation generator
 ==============================

-Our Sphinx-based project is hosted in the `doc-kurento <https://github.com/Kurento/doc-kurento>`__ repository.
+Our Sphinx-based project is hosted in the ``doc-kurento/`` subdir within https://github.com/Kurento/kurento.
 Here, the main entry point for running Sphinx is the Makefile, based on the template that is provided for new projects by Sphinx itself.
 This Makefile is customized to attend our particular needs, and implements several targets:

 * **init-workdir**.
 This target constitutes the first step to be run before most other targets.
 Our documentation source files contain substitution keywords in some parts, in the form ``| KEYWORD |``, which is expected to be substituted by some actual value during the generation process.
 Currently, the only keyword in use is ``VERSION``, which must be expanded to the actual version of the documentation being built.